jgeden/jgeden.github.io/README.md

 ## Attribution

-Styling was heavily inspired by <a href="https://github.com/rkaushik29/rkaushik29.github.io">rkaushik29.github.io</a> and reimplemted using Tailwind CSS.
+Styling was heavily inspired by <a href="https://github.com/rkaushik29/rkaushik29.github.io">rkaushik29.github.io</a> and reimplemented using Tailwind CSS.